iAlexeze/Docker-Project/README.md

 ## License

 This repository is licensed under the MIT License.
-See the LICENSE file for more information.
+See the LICENSE file for more information and contribution.